| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Write the current history to filename, overwriting filename

-argument is missing, then write the
+if necessary.
+If filename argument is missing, then write the

 history list to `~/.history'.